Kaholo/kaholo-plugin-aws-ec2/README.md

 ### Parameter: Security Groups
 Security Groups are sets of firewall rules configured in AWS.
 The specified Security Group(s) must match the VPC of the specified Subnet.
 A security group is identified by its CLI-type ID string, e.g. `sg-0332f2a6e5c4be523`.

-### Parameter: Tags Specification
-Tags other than or including "Name" may be optionally specified here as one-per-line key=value pairs.
-Tags are used to logically organize instances for various reasons.
-For more information see the [AWS Documentation on Tags](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html).

 ### Parameter: User Data
 User Data is up to 16Kb of base64-encoded data that is typically some kind of initial configuration or startup instructions for the new instance.
 For more information about user data see the [AWS Documentation on User Data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-add-user-data.html).